 - being unsure of where to start or what options are available

-On the other hand, working or studying can play a really positive role in our lives.
+But working or studying can be a really positive step for your wellbeing.
 It can help you feel more confident, empowered and connected.
 It’s about building a routine, setting yourself goals and working to achieve them.
-Getting into work and study can be the best thing you do for your wellbeing.

-Here are some examples of how work and study can help you to build your confidence and even give you a boost in other areas of life.
-If you’re finding it hard to get into work or study remembering these things might help you stay motivated.
+Here are some examples of how work and study can help to build your confidence and support other areas of your life.
+If you’re finding it hard to get into work or study, keepig these in mind might help you stay motivated.

 Keep learning new skills

-Through working or studying, you can build an understanding of your strengths and values, learn skills to help you negotiate, problem solve and communicate.
+Through work or study, you can build an understanding of your strengths and values, and learn skills like communication, problem solving or negotiation.
 Work and study can also help you to develop skills that are useful in other areas of your life, such as managing stress, anxiety, and difficult situations.

 Build confidence and self-esteem

-Through work and study, you can develop skills, practise strategies that support good mental health, and grow your confidence in new and challenging situations or environments.
-Learning new skills and overcoming challenges can build a sense of accomplishment as well as confidence and self-esteem in all areas of your life.
+Work and study can help you develop new skills, practise strategies that support your mental health, and build your confidence in new or challenging situations.
+Overcoming challenges can build a sense of accomplishment as well as confidence and self-esteem that carry into other areas of your life.

 Working or studying can help you stay connected with people, places, and routines.
-Being connected with others can help you overcome challenges and see things from a new perspective.
+Feeling connected to others can help you overcome challenges and see things from different perspectives.
 Getting into work or study is a great way to meet like-minded people who may even have similar interests and passions.
 With time, you can often build a group of people who care about you, and you will learn a lot along the way.

 Learn how to cope through tough times

 Any skill can be learned through practice, and resilience is no different.
-Feeling confident and knowing how to manage setbacks can have a positive impact on your mental health and wellbeing.
-You can build resilience by coping and learning from tough times.
-What you learn you can often take into other parts of your life, not just work.
+Learning how to manage setbacks and navigate challenges can have a positive impact on your mental health and wellbeing.
+Work and study can give you opportunities to practice healthy coping strategies and learn from tough times.

 Make it matter

-Work and study can give us a structured and routine environment, which can really help you stay motivated and engaged, and something to feel proud of.
+Work and study can give you structure and routine, which can help you stay motivated and engaged, and give you something to feel proud of.
 Motivating yourself is hard!
-But working towards something that really matters to you can be really empowering and inspiring.
-We suggest taking some time to consider your values and why they matter to you – then doing the same with your company’s values.
-A job or study environment will often feel more ‘right’ when these values align and it's easier to connect your purpose to your work.
+But working towards something that really matters to you can be meaningful and empowering.
+We suggest taking some time to consider your values and why they matter to you.
+A job or study environment will often feel more ‘right’ when values align and it's easier to connect your sense of purpose with what you are doing.

 What to expect from work and study support services

 Navigating your career journey can be tricky and there is no shame in asking for help or advice.
-There are so many options to consider and so many pathways you can take, so where do you start?
-Here are some things you can expect from most Work and Study support programs:
+There are so many options to consider and pathways you can take, so where do you start?
+Here are some things you can expect from most work and study support programs:

-1. support and advice on everything from study and education options, job hunting and career exploration
+- Advice on everything from study options to job hunting and career exploration.

-4. exploring your study options and support enrolling into study
+- Exploring your study options and support enrolling into study.

-6. support balancing your mental health and wellbeing with work or study
+- Finding ways to balance your mental health and wellbeing with work or study.

-Some people rely on informal networks (such as family and friends) to provide guidance and advice on how to start or improve their work and study situation.
-Another option is formal supports (such as Employment Service Providers or the headspace Work & Study service), which you can use in addition to, or separate to informal supports.
+Some people rely on informal networks, like family or community, for guidance and advice on how to start or improve their work and study situation.
+Another option is formal services, like the headspace Work & Study service.

-You might also like to check out other employment services and supports.
-If you are receiving income support you may also be eligible for personalised support with Workforce Australia Services.
+You might like to check out what other employment services and supports are available.
+If you are receiving income support, you may also be eligible for personalised support with Workforce Australia Services.

 What are reasonable adjustments or accommodations at work or study?

-If you are having a tough time at work, or you have a physical injury, workplaces can often make 'adjustments' or 'accommodations' so that you are supported to continue to do your job well.
-These adjustments can be requested for temporary situations like injuries, illnesses, or challenging life circumstances, as well as for individuals with ongoing disabilities, mental illnesses, or chronic diseases that may affect their ability to work.
+If you are having a tough time at work or study, or are living with a physical or mental health condition, workplaces and education providers can often make 'adjustments' (sometimes called accomodations) to help you participate and do your best.
+These adjustments can be requested for temporary situations like injuries, illnesses, or challenging life circumstances, as well as ongoing conditions, such as disability, mental health conditions, or chronic illnesses.

-Deciding to approach your employer or study provider about reasonable adjustments can be hard, and you may feel worried about how they will respond.
-You could check out this resource on managing your mental health in the workplace for some pros and cons to disclosing, and more info on employer and employee responsibilities regarding adjustments.
+Deciding to approach your employer or study provider about reasonable adjustments can be hard, and you may feel worried about how they'll respond.
+You could check out this resource on managing your mental health in the workplace for some pros and cons to disclosing, and more information on employer and employee responsibilities regarding adjustments.

 Not sure if you’re ready to receive support?